How many buyers who bought from your website at least five times in the past 90 days are from New Jersey? Or Texas?

 When you have the most accurate information about your customers, you'll have the tools to deliver better customer experiences and, in turn, strengthen customer loyalty, retain existing customers, and attract new ones.

-And, check out some further reading on our blog to take a deeper dive into CRM analytics, the tools available, and the numerous benefits:
+Also, check out some further resources on our blog to take a deeper dive into CRM analytics, the tools available, and the numerous benefits: